 Admitting you have a problem is the first step to recovery.
 Denial is a key characteristic of addiction, and coming to terms with your addiction is not an easy task.
 One of the most difficult aspects is speaking to your family about your addiction.
-Having a strategy in place at Midwest Recovery can make the process easier.
+Having a strategy in place at Midwest Recovery, such as our family therapy program, can make the process easier.

 Preparing to Tell Your Family